-B&W is able to offer stallion semen collection facilities at the Willesley clinic for clients who would like to market their stallion through The Stallion Catalogue.
+B&W is able to offer stallion semen collection facilities at the Willesley clinic.
 The process is performed by an experienced veterinary team using the on site laboratory to ensure that all semen sent to mare owners is of reliable quality and health status.

 Stallions can be trained for semen collections on the dummy over a 2 to 5 day period.
-An initial breeding soundness examination (BSE) can then be performed to establish how suitable the stallion is for Al and the most appropriate semen extender to use.
+An initial breeding soundness examination (BSE) can then be performed to establish how suitable the stallion is for AI and the most appropriate semen extender to use.